-As of 2023, 44 percent of the federal-aid roads in the TwinCATS area were in poor condition, meaning that significant expenditures are needed to improve the pavement condition.
+As of 2024, 36 percent of the federal-aid roads in the TwinCATS area were in poor condition, meaning that significant expenditures are needed to improve the pavement condition.
 At the same time, many roads that are in fair condition now are in danger of deteriorating further without preventative maintenance.
-It has therefore become especially important that TwinCATS keep its members apprised of the pavement conditions, the latest techniques for managing pavement, and all funding sources that are available.
-To improve and maintain the condition of the road network, TwinCATS will need to continue to prioritize projects and target investments where they are most needed, and where they will have the most impact.
+It has therefore become especially important that TwinCATS keep its members apprised of the pavement conditions, the latest techniques for managing pavement, and all available funding sources.
+To improve and maintain the condition of the road network, TwinCATS will need to continue to prioritize projects and target investments where they are most needed and where they will have the most impact.
 Performance measures will assist TwinCATS in evaluating the success of its investments in the future.